vinicius-mv/DemoActions/README.md

-# Simple WebAPI with .NET 6 and Docker
+# Simple WebAPI in .NET 6 with Docker and NGINX Web Server

 This repository contains a simple WebAPI project using the classic WeatherForecast template in .NET 6.
 The application is containerized using Docker and includes a Docker Compose setup that defines an NGINX container for load balancing and rate limiting.